deckerego/hack-clock/README.md

 it does not need to be present if you are using the headphone jack.

-IN BETA - Coding With Blocks!
+Coding With Blocks!
 -----------------------------

-Python is currently the language of choice for teaching and customizing the clock, however a code-by-blocks editor (from Blockly, similar to Scratch) is currently going through a final round of testing and polish!
-If you would like to try it out early, change the following entry in `webapp/config.py`:
+Coding by Blocks is now the default way of programming the Hack Clock!
+If you would like to revert back to Python, change the following entry in `webapp/config.py`:

-    'default_editor': '/blocks/edit'
+    'default_editor': '/python/edit'

 If you would like to add a button that allows you to switch between Python and blocks editing, change the following in `webapp/config.py`: